zzdjk6/redux-thunk-routine/README.md

 ## Elevator Pitch

 - This libary can save your time (less boilerplate and better static typing)
-- It can also generalize the flow of dispatching actions (refer: [Global Loading & Error State](https://github.com/zzdjk6/demo-global-loading-state))
+- It can also generalize the flow of dispatching actions (example: [Global Loading & Error State](https://github.com/zzdjk6/demo-global-loading-state))
 - There is no harm to your existing code when you add this library
 - It comes with drop-in replacement to your hand-writen code as well as helpers to simplify more
 - Test Coverage is 100%